 “I may have lost my sight, but I haven’t lost my vision.
 My dreams were meant to achieve, and I intend on achieving each one of them.”

 “The only limitations are the ones we put on ourselves.
-Reach for the stars, moon, sun, and galaxy.
+Reach for the stars, moon, sun, and the galaxy.
 Give it your all.
 Don’t limit your level of success.
 Dream big.
-Achieve bigger.”
+Achieve bigger!”

 Blaque Diamond has been interviewed on blogs and podcast radio shows, sharing her journey to authorship and the many struggles and obstacles that she has had to overcome in her young life.
 When people hear her amazing story of strength and inspiration throughout it all, they can’t help but look at the world from a different prospective.
 Blaque Diamond seems to always have that effect on people.
 Once they have heard her story of triumph, their hearts melt and their lips rain praises upon her and her accomplishments.